How to write a great LinkedIn profile

 How to write each job role

-I’ve found the best way to do this is to give a brief intro into each company or role so people know what the company actually does and its positioning and then say “my role included:” before listing the things you did.
+I’ve found the best way to do this is to give a brief introduction to each company or role so people know what the company actually does and its positioning and then say, “My role included:” before listing the things you did.

 You can usually get this information from the company’s website or LinkedIn page.